NR-NJN/Cyber-Docs/SQL-Injection/multiple-vals-single-column.md

 ### Key Takeaways
 *   This demonstrates a simple logical flaw in query construction which can lead to a full account takeover.
-*   It is necessary to sanitize and validate user input on the server-side, to make sure no input is parsed as a query/command.
+*   It is necessary to sanitize and validate user input on the server side, to make sure no input is parsed as a query/command.
 *   The developer must use parameterized queries through prepared statements to prevent SQL injection vulnerabilities.
 This is the single most efficient way to prevent almost every simple thoughtless SQL injection attempt